fruGo-Team/fruGo/README.md

   name: String, // Business name
   description: String, // Brief description of business
   city: ObjectId, // Referenced City object
-  stock: Array, // Referenced ProductStock objects (includes product and stock quantity) }
+  stock: Array, // Referenced StockProduct objects (includes product and stock quantity) }
 ```

-The data models that these external entities will be interacting with are `Products`, `ProductStock`, `Carts`, `Orders` & `Cities`.
+The data models that these external entities will be interacting with are `Products`, `StockProduct`, `Carts`, `Orders` & `Cities`.

 ### `Product`